-Our botanical collection consists of over 160 species predominantly from the Mediterranean climate regions of the world, mixed with a few more exotic sub-tropical species that remain on the site from prior to the development of the gardens.
-Within the collection is a small Mediterranean pine forest consisting of about 60 trees that have been georeferenced and botanically identified, and are the basis for our Mediterranean collection.
-A small Eucalyptus forest is also a part of the collection and comprises 7 species that form a mixture of ornamental and weedy Eucalyptus.
-The "Ramble" is a large swath running through the center of the gardens that will represent native California plant communities in a naturalistic presentation and which currently consists of a mixture of coastal sage scrub and chaparral species.
+Our botanical collection consists of over 160 species, predominantly from the Mediterranean climate regions of the world, mixed with a few exotic sub-tropical species that remain on the site from prior to the development of the gardens.
+Within the collection is a small Mediterranean pine forest consisting of about 60 trees, georeferenced and botanically identified, that are the basis for our Mediterranean collection.
+A small Eucalyptus forest is also part of the collection and comprises 7 species forming a mixture of ornamental and weedy Eucalyptus.
+The "Ramble" is a large swath running through the center of the gardens that will represent native California plant communities in a naturalistic presentation—currently it is a mixture of coastal sage scrub and chaparral species.

-Ventura Botanical Gardens currently has three main focuses with respect to development of our collection.
-First, we actively continue to remove invasive plant species across the 109 acre site of the gardens.
-Second, we continue the restoration of coastal sage scrub and chaparral, which are native California plant communities.
-Through a combination of seeding and plant installations we are building plant collections and in doing so restoring/creating habitat in these areas.
-Third, we continue to expand our acquisition of Chilean plant specimens.
+We have three main focuses for the development of our collection.
+First, we actively remove invasive plant species across the 109 acre site of the gardens.
+Second, we continue to restoration coastal sage scrub and chaparral— native California plants.
+Through seeding and plant installations, we are building plant collections and restoring/creating habitat in these areas.
+Third, we continue to expand our acquisition of Chilean plants.

 Información en español

-In June of 2012, the shovel hit the dirt as work began on the Demonstration Trail, the first step in the physical development of the Gardens.
-Opened to the community in October of 2012, the trail begins behind City Hall and climbs gently for nearly a mile.
-It passes along an historic stonewall and has additional hand-built stone wall enhancements.
+Opened October 2012, our first trail begins behind City Hall and climbs gently for a mile and a half.
+It passes historic stone walls and has hand-built stone enhancements.
 The trail is six feet wide, with a decomposed, compacted granite surface.
 The first majestic viewpoint is wheelchair accessible.

-The trail offers remarkable views of downtown Ventura and 180° vistas of the Pacific Coastline, the Marina, Oxnard and Mandalay Bay to the east, Surfer's Point, the Rincon to the west, and the Channel Islands.
+Along the trails, visitors encounter historic stone walls, remnants of old agricultural terraces, and new stone walls built to support plantings.
+New stone stairs, popular for exercising, are in the works.
+Eleven lookout points with benches and sculptural elements are features for visitors to stop and enjoy the remarkable views of downtown Ventura, the 180° vistas of the Pacific Coastline, the Marina, Oxnard and Mandalay Bay to the east, Surfer's Point, the Rincon to the west, the Santa Monica Mountains, and the Channel Islands.

-On October 20, 2012, the trail officially opened and is now a popular hiking destination.
-We are asking the community to keep bikes off the trails as they may damage the surfaces and add to erosion issues.
+We are asking the community to keep bikes off the trails for surface damage containment and erosion control.

-Park in the upper parking lot at City Hall, the trailhead starts there.
+Park in the upper parking lot behind City Hall; the trailhead starts there.